 Diboll is survived by his wife Mary (Bailey) Diboll, of St. Louis; sons Neil (Maureen Durning) of Cambria, Wisconsin, and Doug, of San Francisco; daughter Beth (Joe) Castronovo of Garden City, New York; and grandchildren Kate, Alex and Charlotte Castronovo.

-A memorial service in celebration of Wally's life will take place at a future date.
+A memorial service in celebration of Wally's life will take place at 10:30 a.m.
+Oct.
+9 at Westminster Presbyterian Church, 5300 Delmar Blvd., St. Louis, MO.
+Masks will be required.
 Contributions in his name may be made to the Mound Ridge Retreat Center, 31 Agape Lane, Cook Station, MO 65449.